HarrisonOfTheNorth/WASM.MobileBanner/ReadMe.md

 - to get there, please see the StackOverflow link, above
 - we are trying to create a simple set of rules for creating WASM Banner Advertisements, using SDL2 and C++, in all of the standard industry sizes that are outlined at https://www.match2one.com/blog/standard-banner-sizes/
 - That link refers to the industry standards for banner advertising, vis-a-vis "[The Interactive Advertising Bureau (IAB)](https://www.iab.com/guidelines/iab-new-ad-portfolio/) has created standardized guidelines on banner sizes, which work across all advertising networks, including the Google Display Network (GDN)".
 You do have to create a free account to get access to their abundant range of banner specifications in PDF, but not only is it scintillating reading, once we get WASM-div patterns sorted out, we'll create a SDK for each of the standard sizes.
+- The IAB documents are quite significant because they also specify Banner Ad 'K-Weight' (kilobyte size) for each standard banner size, and although they are difficult to achieve using WASM, we suspect that the advent of 5G will afford some flexibilty on this, as well as giving us some optimisation targets.

 ## Setup